-The delegation ID to be used in the job context required to be explicitly specified as a part of the job description in a description language defined way (e.g. DelegationID in ADL).
+The delegation ID to be used in the job context required to be either explicitly specified as a part of the job description in a description language defined way (e.g. DelegationID in ADL and xrsl_delagationid in xRSL) or passed as delegation_id parameter during job submission.